koush/docs.scrypted.app/installation.md

 ```

 ### Coral Drivers

+The Coral Edge TPU driver build step is optional, and intended for servers running Scrypted NVR.

 Proxmox VE requires building the gasket-dkms driver from source.
 First ensure that the `pve-no-subscription`/`No Subscription` Proxmox apt repository has been added to your host.
 Then run the following to build and install the gasket-dms driver: